The call for applications are currently openClosing date

-Dr Tim Doherty, Deakin University—Ecological consequences of introduced predator removal for a native mesopredator and ecosystem engineer Varanus gouldii
+Dr Emma Camp, University of Technology Sydney: Ecological consequences of introduced predator removal for a native mesopredator and ecosystem engineer Varanus gouldii

-Ms Nicole Foster, University of Adelaide—Prioritising for success: Innovative approaches to management of coastal environments
+Ms Allison Broad, University of Wollomgong: Prioritising for success: Innovative approaches to management of coastal environments

 This award has been made available through generous contributions from the following individuals: